Azure/azure-sdk-for-js/sdk/servicebus/service-bus/test/README.md

 **Assign owner role to the registered application**

-- In the azure-portal, go to your servicebus-namespace and assign **Azure Service Bus Data Owner** role to the registered application.
+- In the azure-portal, go to your servicebus-namespace and assign the **Azure Service Bus Data Owner** role to the registered application.
 - This can be done from `Role assignment` section of `Access control (IAM)` tab (in the left-side-navbar of your servicebus-namespace in the azure-portal)<br>
   _Doing this would allow the registered application manage the namespace, i.e., entity creation, deletion, etc.,_<br>
 - For more information on Service Bus RBAC setup - [Learn more](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-role-based-access-control)